vmstio/docs/content/about/tos.md

 #### Private mentions and followers-only posts

 - Followers-only posts are delivered to your followers and users who are mentioned in them, and Private mention posts are delivered only to users mentioned in them.
-- We make a good faith effort to limit the access to those posts only to authorized persons, but other instances may fail to do so.
+- We make a good faith effort to limit the access to those posts only to authorized persons, but other servers may fail to do so.

-Please keep in mind that it is technically possible for the operators of the instance and any receiving instance to view such messages, and that recipients may screenshot, copy or otherwise re-share them.
+Please keep in mind that it is technically possible for the operators of the server and any receiving server to view such messages, and that recipients may screenshot, copy or otherwise re-share them.

 ## IPs and Other Metadata